beckn/protocol-server/prod-setup.md

 Follow these steps to set up the Protocol Server for both BAP and BPP (Client & Network) using a Docker-based setup on the cloud.

-# Exposing BAP/BPP API Over LocalTunnel
+# Exposing local Protocol-server to Internet

-## Setting up LocalTunnel in Local System/Developer when there is no DNS Tools available
+## Setting up LocalTunnel when there is no DNS Tools available.

+Note: use this when you dont have any DNS URLS to assign

 1. Install localtunnel globally using `npm install -g localtunnel`.
 2. Run `lt --port <BAP/BPP network port> --subdomain <any subdomain>` for both BAP and BPP networks (use the same subdomain each time for consistency).